-It is normal to make a few mistakes on the first, two or even three trials, however, you must keep trying until you can comfortably recite what you plan to memorize from the heart.
+It is normal to make a few mistakes on the first, two, or even three trials, however, you must keep trying until you can comfortably recite what you plan to memorize from the heart.

 I use this method to memorize some parts of a textbook, especially the definitions.
-You can also speak aloud if you are more of an auditory learner than visual.
+You can also speak aloud if you are more of an auditory learner than a visual.
 That is one of the reasons why you must find out the reading technique that fits you properly.

 8. Write It Down

-Now that you can recite this information without looking at its source, you have to write down this information on a paper.
+Now that you can recite this information without looking at its source, you have to write down this information on paper.
 This will further help the information to stick in your mind.

 You could have a special journal or book for this.
-If you can write the concept down in your words and it still gives the same meaning to the original lines, you’re a star already. 😆
+If you can write the concept down in your words and it still gives the same meaning as the original lines, you’re a star already. 😆

 By the time you want to revise, try to revise what you wrote in your own words and handwriting naturally.
 You will be amazed at how you will be able to recall it effortlessly.